yuhanzha/RShiny-Alumni-Employment/README.md

 # Project 2: Open Data App using RShiny - Where did our alumni go?
 Term: Spring 2018

-In this second project of GU4243/GR5243 Applied Data Science, we develop an *Exploratory Data Analysis and Visualization* shiny app on a topic of your choice using U.S. government open data released on the [data.gov](https://data.gov/) website.
-See [Project 2 Description](doc/project2_desc.md) for more details.

 + **Group 10 - team members:**
 	+ Leo Lam (lkl2129)
 	+ Yuhan Zha (yz3284)